 Donald Trump is 72 years old and the United States’ 45th and current President.
 Trump ran for President in 2016 as a Republican and filed his reelection campaign with the FEC on the date of his presidential inauguration on January 20, 2019.
 Before becoming the POTUS, Trump was best known for his real estate development and reality television appearances.

 Based on the available data from the 2016 Presidential Election and various research centers, we can draw a target voter base Trump appeals to which include:

-While odds for winning the Republican nomination may not be available as of this moment, Trump is the current incumbent Republican President and therefore has the best odds to receive his parties nomination.
+Odds for winning the Republican nomination have been in Trump’s favor since they were initially released.
+Trump is the current incumbent Republican President and therefore has the best odds to receive his parties nomination.
 Unless another Republican can bring a large number of supporters and voters behind them, it is likely Trump will remain the Republican party’s primary nominee.

 The clearly favorable odds imply that Donald Trump is considered a formidable challenger in the 2020 Presidential Election Campaign, at least according to sportsbooks.
 However, the question is whether or not he will remain the clear favorite.
 With the best odds provided, it may be difficult for another candidate to be considered as sure of a bet.